ahmedbesbes/character-based-cnn/README.md

 - They are quite powerful in text classification (see paper's benchmark) even though they don't have any notion of semantics
 - You don't need to apply any text preprocessing (tokenization, lemmatization, stemming ...) while using them
-- They handle misspelled words and OOV (out-of-vocabulary) tokens very well
+- They handle misspelled words and OOV (out-of-vocabulary) tokens
 - They are faster to train compared to recurrent neural networks
 - They are lightweight since they don't require storing a large word embedding matrix.
 Hence, you can deploy them in production easily